Xavier vs. Cincinnati College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Xavier vs. Cincinnati BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's game that pits the Cincinnati Bearcats (7-0) versus the Xavier Musketeers (4-5) at Cintas Center should be a tight matchup based on our computer prediction, which projects a final score of 76-73 in favor of Cincinnati.
+Saturday's game features the Cincinnati Bearcats (7-0) and the Xavier Musketeers (4-5) clashing at Cintas Center in what should be a tight matchup, with a projected 76-73 win for Cincinnati according to our computer prediction.
 Tipoff is at 6:30 PM ET on December 9.

 There is no line set for the game.